Conditions of Awards

 - frequently asked questions about conditions of awards

-Financial aid operates under a passive confirmation process for all students.
+Financial aid operates under an active acceptance process for all students.
 In an active acceptance process, we require that you actively accept, decline or reduce all federal direct stafford student loans listed on your award notification.
-Federal Stafford student loans are automatically awarded at the maximum amount allowed based on the student's grade level.
-If you want part of your student loans reduced you may do this directly on Banner Self-Service by only accepting the amount that you wish to borrow.
+Federal Direct Stafford Loans are automatically awarded at the maximum amount allowed for the scheduled academic year, based on grade level.
+If you want your student loans reduced you may do this directly on Banner Self-Service by only accepting the amount that you wish to borrow.
 The total amount that you accept will be evenly divided among the terms in which you attend for the award year.
 If you wish to borrow uneven amounts per term in the award year please contact the Financial Aid Office after accepting your loans to notify us at firstname.lastname@example.org of exactly how much per term in which type of loan you wish to borrow.
 If you have received a refund and wish to reduce your loan, you must contact the Student Accounts Office or call 800-847-3000 for instruction.
-After this 30-day time frame, you must return any portion of the loan that you do not want as a loan prepayment to the Department of Education's direct loan servicing center.
+After this 30-day time frame, you must return any portion of the loan that you do not want as a loan prepayment to the Department of Education's direct-loan-servicing center.

 Aid is activated only if and when the student enrolls.
-All students should view their student account statement upon registration to make sure that the aid is pending to their account.
+Students should view their account summary approximately 24-48 hours after registration to make sure that the aid is pending to their account.
 Students must have declared in eligible area of study within their degree program in order to qualify for awarded aid.
-Please also note that for the November and March terms the aid may take up to three to five business days to properly pend to the account, as the attendance pattern first must be updated by the financial aid office.
-If you view your student account statement and the anticipated aid is not pending, please contact the financial aid office, as it may be due to lack of completion of a necessary form or process, or an academic progress issue.
+Please also note that for the summer term, the aid may take up to five business days to properly pend to the account, as the attendance pattern first must be updated by the financial aid office.
+If you view your account summary and the anticipated aid is not pending, please contact the financial aid office after 48 hours, as it may be due to lack of completion of a necessary form or process, or an academic progress issue.